timescale/docs/self-hosted/configuration/configuration.md

 ### Lock settings

-TimescaleDB relies heavily on table partitioning for scaling time-series workloads, which has implications for [lock management][lock-management].
+Timescale relies heavily on table partitioning for scaling time-series workloads, which has implications for [lock management][lock-management].
 A hypertable needs to acquire locks on many chunks (sub-tables) during queries, which can exhaust the default